Franc6s/PyBer_Analysis/README.md

 # PyBer_Analysis

+###Overview of the analysis
-## The purpose of the Analysis was to calculate the total fare, per week, in each city type
+The purpose of the Analysis was to calculate the total fare, per week, in each city type